EarthEngineering/earthweb/README.md

 -   install the dependencies — `npm i`
 -   do your changes to the code
 -   build the EarthWeb dist files — `npm run build`
--   run a local private network using Earth Quickstart
+-   run a local private network using [Spark](https://github.com/EarthEngineering/spark)
 -   run the tests — `npm test:node`
 -   push your changes and open a pull request